-Though this find will be interpreted by the scientific community from an evolutionary vantage point and, more than likely, by young-earth creationists to challenge the antiquity of Earth and life on Earth, the dinosaur feathers entombed in amber can readily be accommodated within an old-earth creationist vantage point.
+Though this find will be interpreted by the scientific community from an evolutionary vantage point and, more than likely, opted by young-earth creationists to challenge the antiquity of Earth and life on Earth, the dinosaur feathers entombed in amber can readily be accommodated from an old-earth creationist vantage point.

 Creation vs. Evolution Controversy

 “Is There a Controversy about Evolution?” by Fazale Rana (article)